Financial mechanisms

 TORREBLANCA ILUMINA - Energy and educational community in a vulnerable area

-National projectIn the POWERTY pilot, a pilot collective photovoltaic installation is carried out on the roof of public schools to share most of the energy generated with families in a situation of energy poverty in the neighborhood.
+National projectIn the POWERTY pilot, a collective photovoltaic installation was carried out on the roof of public schools to share most of the energy generated with families in a situation of energy poverty in the neighborhood.
 All this accompanied by legal, social and technical assistance.